 Nature Experience offers hikes for groups and families where you learn more about local herbs and plants.
 After your hike you’ll get a healthy lunch that is prepared with the herbs and plants you’ve learned about.
 Owner Maria has created a lovely outdoor setting for the lunch in the backyard of her home in the town Lafkos.
 We had a completely vegetarian lunch with so many dishes on the table.
 You sure won’t be leaving hungry after your meal with Maria.

 The Pelion region in Greece has a long mythical history.
-Close to Mount Olympus, Pelion was supposed to be the place where to Gods went to relax.
+Close to Mount Olympus, Pelion was supposed to be the place where the Gods went to relax.
 The Centaur Path is a walking route, that used to be the walking path from East to West Pelion.
 Nowadays you can walk a part of it as an easy hike that is suitable for all ages.
-It’s a beautiful train right next to a water stream.
+It’s a beautiful trail right next to a water stream.
 It’s especially nice to beat the heat in the summer as it’s covered with leaves for shade.
 But it makes a nice hike anytime of the year.
 Right next to the town Makrinitsa is a starting point where you can walk the trail uphill and walk back down via the village.

 Watch the Sunset